platformsh/template-builder/templates/akeneo/README.md

 # Akeneo PIM Community Edition for Platform.sh

-This template builds the Akeneo Product Information Management system for Platform.sh.
+This template builds the Akeneo PIM system for Platform.sh.
 It requires at least a Medium plan as it uses a Worker instance for queue processing.

+Akeneo is a Product Information Management (PIM) tool, which acts as a central store for product information, catalog information, and inventory management.

 ## Services